Driving the wild F26 Road (Sprengisandsleið) in Iceland

 Is the F26 Road (Sprengisandsleið) in Iceland difficult?

-It’s one of the famous F Roads of the country.
-Driving F26 is a huge adventure.
-You will have to cross several unbridged rivers with water as deep as 1 meter approx along the route.
+Roughly in the middle of the road, right next to Nýidalur hut, there's one main river crossing on F26.
+The river is called Hagakvislar, and it's pretty unpredictable.
+Usually a medium-sized crossing, it can get bigger with strong rain, and especially the current can get stronger.
 Crossing big rivers requires a bit of experience.
 Do not attempt to cross with one car, or during heavy rain.
 It can be treacherous if the water level rises due to lots of rain and warm weather.
 Try not to travel by yourself and even wait for another car to cross an unbridged river with you.
 This way you will be assured help if you run into trouble.
-Only well equipped jeeps and larger vehicles are able to cross the rivers.
+Only well-equipped jeeps and larger vehicles are able to cross the rivers.
 Always check the river to ensure that it's not too deep.
-This road is amazing by day, but can be dangerous during the dark night.
 Rental car insurance does not cover damages from water, including any damage caused by crossing rivers.
-Be careful, if in doubts, wait for other vehicles for safety.
-When crossing these rivers be sure to assess the current, depth and the nature of the riverbed before driving in.
+Be careful, if in doubt, wait for other vehicles for safety.
+When crossing these rivers, be sure to assess the current, depth, and the nature of the riverbed before driving in.
 If a river looks dangerous to cross, it probably is.
 Attempting to cross with more than 1 car is recommended.
-The road was believed to be haunted by all manner of ghosts and supernatural beings.
-Gas is not available on Route F26, and the gas stations at Hrauneyjar and Goðafoss are 240km (149 miles) apart.
-(Unprepared drivers are often seen begging for fuel at Nýidalur).

 Do I need a 4x4 to drive the F26 Road (Sprengisandsleið) in Iceland?

-Expect large potholes, many ruts and large boulders.
-The road is heavily potholed and your vehicle will bounce, labour and shake.
-The journey cuts through the epic lifeless interior of Iceland.
+Expect large potholes, many ruts, and large boulders.
+The road is heavily potholed, and your vehicle will bounce, labor, and shake.
 With its rough surfaces and hazardous river fords, Route F26 is only for rugged 4WD vehicles with good clearance.
-Expect to be alone, this track is not very busy even and very remote.
-The road runs travels through absolutely stunning landscapes offering stunning views.

 Pic: Jean-Francois CULAT